-Financial support is available for people looking for a rewarding career in the early childhood sector.
+Financial support in the form of scholarships and employment incentives are available for people looking for a rewarding career in the early childhood sector.
+Apply now for financial support.

 Those choosing to work in early childhood will play an important role in implementing funded universal kindergarten programs for all three-year-olds across Victoria over the next 10 years.